Saturday, August 27, 2016

 Tuesday, August 02, 2016

-The Pinnacles is not one of my bucket list.
-Still, a visit to this vast desert dotted with thousands and thousand of natural megaliths is a humbling experience!
+The Pinnacles is not one of my bucket lists.
+Still, a visit to this vast desert dotted with thousands of natural megaliths is a humbling experience!

 Before the Visitors Centre was put up in 2008, moving around the pinnacles may be like walking in a labyrinth.
 It may be a daunting task to get out of it!
 But now, with proper guided tracks put in place, we had a great time driving through this huge desert without any fear of getting lost.
 The parking spaces allocated throughout the tracks allow visitors to stop any time to explore and take photo.
 Visiting The Pinnacles now is truly a pleasant and enriching experience.